 A global network of believers passionate about the Gospel of Jesus Christ, united by shared values, and dedicated to a common mission: building eternal friendships.
 To accomplish this mission, our member missionaries are actively and meaningfully engaged in their cultures and communities, establishing authentic friendships, and sharing the Gospel wherever God gives opportunity.

 God is glorified, His Kingdom expands, and all those involved grow closer to Jesus in their daily lives.

 If that sounds like something you’d like to be a part of, read on…

-Typically, new missionaries will be assigned to their field of service by FN representatives after their application, interviews, and training are complete.
-These assignments are made according to the needs of the field and considering the strengths and experiences of the applicant.
+New member missionaries will work with FN representatives to determine their field of service after their application, interviews, and initial assessments are complete.
+These mutual decisions are made according to the needs of the field and considering the strengths and experiences of the applicant.

 As a part of Friends Network, missionaries work alongside supportive teams and local churches in carrying out their localized mission activities.